seawee1/Shadow-Matte-Consistency/README.md

 # Shadow Matte Consistency
-This program is a Python implementation of the image forgery detection approach proposed in the paper **"Identifying Image Composites Through Shadow Matte Consistency"** by **Liu et al.** which can be found here: http://ieeexplore.ieee.org/document/5743006/.
+This is a Python implementation of the image forgery detection approach [Identifying Image Composites Through Shadow Matte Consistency](http://ieeexplore.ieee.org/document/5743006/) by Liu et al.

 ## Usage
 **Requirements:** An image with a corresponding .csv file, containing xy-coordinates of all shadow boundary points inside the first two columns.